• English

 Brief history of Amman

-Amman has been occupied for over nine thousand years, beginning with an Neolithic settlement near the Ain Ghazal spring to the northeast of the current city.
-In addition to being one of the biggest Neolithic settlements in the area, three times larger than contemporary Jericho, its two thousand residents produced statuettes and figurines in limestone and plaster, the earliest of their kind ever found, which are now on display at the Jordan Museum.
+Amman has been occupied for over nine thousand years, beginning with a Neolithic settlement near the Ain Ghazal spring to the northeast of the current city.
+In addition to being one of the most significant Neolithic settlements in the area, three times larger than contemporary Jericho, its two thousand residents produced statuettes and figurines in limestone and plaster, the earliest of their kind ever found, which are now on display at the Jordan Museum.

 Amman during the Old Testament